Neil Young Archives Volume II: 1972–1976: Background

 Young's manager Elliot Roberts originally said in 2009 that Volume II would span the period of 1972 through 1982, and would be released "two or three years" after Volume I. In October 2009, Young told Guitar World that a disc called Time Fades Away II would be included in the second volume, noting: "It's interesting because [Time Fades Away II] has a different drummer than what was on that album.
 Kenny Buttrey was in there for the first half, and Johnny Barbata came in for the second.
-It's a completely different thing, with completely different songs" (Time Fades Away II would eventually evolve into the Performance Series release Tuscaloosa).
+It's a completely different thing, with completely different songs" Time Fades Away II would eventually evolve into the Performance Series release Tuscaloosa though that album only contains two songs from the album Time Fades Away.
 Young had also said in 2012 that "four unreleased albums from this period are being rebuilt ...
 Chrome Dreams, Homegrown, and Oceanside-Countryside are the three unreleased studio albums.
 Also from this period is the unreleased Odeon Budokan live recording produced by David Briggs and Tim Mulligan".

 In May 2014, Young stated that Volume II would be finished by the summer, and that the remaining volumes would be issued relatively quickly following the second.
 In July 2016, Rolling Stone and the Thrasher's Wheat website reported that Young intended to focus on completing Archives Volume II after his tour with Promise of the Real concluded that October.
 Although a physical release was still planned, it would also involve a "high-resolution website" and would also include unreleased works entitled Dume and Hitchhiker (Hitchhiker was later released as a standalone album on September 8, 2017, with Dume later confirmed to be a disc on Volume II.
 The Neil Young Archives website was also launched in December of that year.).
 In August 2018, in response to an enquiring fan in the Letters to the Editor section of the NYA Times-Contrarian area of his website, Young had the following to say: "May 2019 the NYA V2 CDs and a separate book by Toshi Onuki will be available.
 Blu Ray is no longer viable for economic reasons.
 NYA can give you what the blu ray had though, including Hi Res audio.
 Thanks NY."